Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/introduction.rst

 Each texture type in Cycles corresponds to a node, with a texture coordinate and various parameters as input, and a color or value as output.
-No texture datablocks are needed; instead node groups can be used for reusing texture setups.
+No texture data-blocks are needed; instead node groups can be used for reusing texture setups.

 For UV mapping and texture painting in the viewport, the Image texture node must be used.
 When setting such a node as active, it will be drawn in Textured draw mode,